AlirezaRoshanzamir/continuous-delivery-course/11-managing-nonfunctional-requirements/presentation.md

     </tr>
 </table>

-NFRs tend to **conflict**: High security may affect ease of use, extreme flexibility can impact performance, and so forth.  <!-- .element class="fragment fade-in-paragraph custom" -->
+&shy;<!-- .element class="fragment fade-in" -->NFRs tend to **conflict**: High security may affect ease of use, extreme flexibility can impact performance, and so forth.

 <details>
     <summary>Note</summary>